-Scottish Gossip: Rangers, Caixinha, Old Firm derby, Forrest,
+Scottish Gossip: Rangers, Caixinha, Old Firm derby, Forrest, Hibs, Hearts

 Dumbarton defender Mark Docherty concedes he was out of order in clashing with team-mate Stuart Carswell.
 "It was a heat of the moment thing," says Docherty.
 "I'm a passionate guy, I'm a born winner.
 Stuart's the same, he hates getting beat."
 (Scottish Sun)

-Rangers can upset Celtic and win Sunday's Old Firm derby at Celtic Park, says former Rangers midfielder Kevin Thomson.
+Rangers can upset Celtic and win the Old Firm derby this weekend, says former Rangers midfielder Kevin Thomson.
 (Scottish Sun)

-Jorge Cadete, who scored 33 goals in his debut season at Celtic in 1996/97, says he will congratulate Moussa Dembele - who has netted 32 so far this term - when the French striker eclipses his haul.
+Jorge Cadete, who scored 33 goals in his first full season at Celtic in 1996/97, says he will congratulate Moussa Dembele - who has netted 32 so far this term - when the French striker eclipses his haul.
 (Scottish Sun)

+Kenny Dalglish believes Rangers can improve - if they copy the director of football model he put in place at Celtic.
+"I really enjoyed it at Celtic," Dalglish says of his 1999 structure with head coach John Barnes.

+"The set-up was fantastic through the youths and up into the reserves, who were really strong, and I'd like to think it worked in a similar way to how I'm saying it should work.
+Rangers must put in place what is going to be best and most helpful for them."
+(Daily Record)